Claiming Maximum Benefits for Workers Injured in Falls from Heights

 However, falls from heights remain common in many workplaces and can be caused by various factors, including:

-Unsafe ladders, scaffolding and other platforms: The Bureau of Labor Statistics (BLS) reports that 60 workers are killed and 4,500 are injured in scaffolding accidents each year.
+Unsafe ladders, scaffolding, and other platforms: The Bureau of Labor Statistics (BLS) reports that an average of 60 workers are killed and 4,500 are injured in scaffolding accidents each year.
 It is one of the most commonly cited OSHA safety violations, and these types of accidents are particularly common in the construction industry.
 According to OSHA, falls from heights of six to 15 feet accounted for approximately 25 percent of all fatal falls in one year.

 Worn out, malfunctioning or nonexistent safety equipment: Requirements vary by industry, but all those performing work at heights should have some form of fall protection.
 Types of fall protection systems include guardrails, safety nets, personal fall arrest systems, and warning line systems.